The Corrs: Live at the Royal Albert Hall

 The Corrs: Live at the Royal Albert Hall is the Corrs' first video album, released on DVD on 28 August 1998.
-The show was recorded and broadcast live on St. Patricks Day by the BBC while the band were on their Talk on Corners World Tour in the UK.
+The show was recorded on St. Patrick's Day and broadcast later that evening by the BBC while the band were on their Talk on Corners World Tour in the UK.
 Mick Fleetwood joined the band on stage for "Dreams", "Haste to the Wedding" and "Toss the Feathers".